Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/duplication/dupliframes.rst

 You can now change the orientation of the monkey by either rotating it (either in *Edit Mode* or *Object Mode*) or by changing the *Tracking Axes* under *Relations Extras* (with the monkey selected).
 The arrangement of monkeys can, of course, be further enhanced by editing the curve.

 To transform all monkeys into real objects, first :kbd:`Ctrl-Shift-A` to *Make Duplicates Real*.
 All monkeys are now real objects, but still linked copies.
-To change this, :menuselection:`Object --> Make Single User --> Object&Data --> All`.
+To change this, :menuselection:`Object --> Make Single User --> Object & Data --> All`.

 .. note::